-REAL ESTATE – CRAIG FOSTER – Now, don’t click away as soon as you read this title!
+REAL ESTATE – CRAIG FOSTER – Now, don’t click away as soon as you read this title and consider this!
 Although the reverse mortgage remains the most misunderstood financing instrument in real estate, some big changes were put in place in October 2013 by the Fed that dramatically changed the scope and flexibility of this product.
 More about that shortly, but first let’s review the misconceptions that have swirled around reverse mortgages since their inception in the late eighties.

 First and foremost, when you take out a reverse mortgage you do not deed your home to the lender.
 A reverse mortgage creates a lien on your property just like any other mortgage, period.